mikeytsou/front-end-dev-test/README.md

 ![](/public/images/github_demoBoard.png)

 The Checkerboard component also has a slide and fade animation when the page loads with a one second delay.
-I would of liked it to animate on scroll but I didn't have enough time.
+I would've liked it to animate on scroll but I didn't have enough time.

 ![](/public/images/github_checkerBoard.png)